-If your book is out on loan, or at another campus:
+You can only place a reservation if your book is out on loan, or at another campus.

-You can place a Hold through the Library catalogue on books that are already out on loan, or available at another campus.
+You can place a reservation through the Library Search on books which are already out on loan, or available at another campus.

-To do this, click ‘Place Hold’ on the catalogue item (to the left of the screen).
+To do this, click ‘Reserve this item’ on the page for that item.
 You will be asked to log into your library account along the way.

-Once available, items are on hold for you for three days.
-Please check your library account to see when your Holds are available for collection.
+Once available, items are on hold for you for seven days.
+Please check the 'Reservations' tab on your library account to see when your reservations are available for collection.